About Our Church

 In the fall of 2001 the care of the Mission was once again transferred to St. Catherine of Siena and their pastor, Fr.
 James Harrison.
 In July 2002, a rectory was purchased and Fr.
 Adrian Pleus was assigned as administrator.
 By that fall, membership had increased 25% from the previous year to over 500 families.

 It was at this point that Fr.
 Adrian approached the Archbishop of Atlanta, The Most Reverend John Francis Donoghue, with the request of being elevated to parish status and the Archbishop graciously agreed.
-On January 4, 2003 the Mission officially became a parish and Fr.
+On January 4, 2003, the Mission officially became a parish and Fr.
 Adrian was named pastor.
-Today, we have over 755 registered families worshiping with us and we are looking forward to as much growth and good fortune in the future as God has provided us in the past.
+In 2009, construction began for additional classrooms, a social hall, and a new kitchen.
+The Our Lady of Guadalupe Religious Education Center was completed in 2010.
+Today, we have over 852 registered and active families worshiping with us.
+We are forever grateful to our Lord Jesus Christ for this growth and His many blessings.